ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 ### What is Thousand Monkeys Typewriter?

 TMT is the system for [program induction](https://arxiv.org/abs/1703.07469) that generates simple scripts in a Domain-specifil language.
 The system combines [supervised](https://en.wikipedia.org/wiki/Supervised_learning) and [unsupervised](https://en.wikipedia.org/wiki/Unsupervised_learning) learning.
 The core is the [Neural Programmer-Interpreter](https://arxiv.org/abs/1511.06279), is capable of abstraction and higher-order controls over the program.
+The system works for error detection in both user logs and software source sode.

 TMT also incorporates most common conceprions used today in a field of program synthesis are [satisfiability modulo theories (SMT) and counter-example-guided inductive synthesis (CEGIS)](http://rsta.royalsocietypublishing.org/content/375/2104/20150403).

 ![SMT](https://thousandmonkeystypewriter.github.io/cegis.jpg)

+## Types of data

+Teher are to types of data (logs) that we are analyzing:

+- users logs
+- program traces

 Logs are analyzed by unsupervised model [Donut](https://arxiv.org/pdf/1802.03903.pdf), which provides arguments (namely, which fact is @normal@ and which is not) to the Neural Programmer.